A clustering-based reinforcement learning approach for tailored personalization of e-Health interventions: Experimental Setup

-How long the work out activity will be performed is defined in the profile of the user in \ref{tab:profiles}. \emph{Fatigue} plays a role here.
+How long the work out activity will be performed is defined in the profile of the user in Tables~\ref{tab:params1}, \ref{tab:params2}, and \ref{tab:params3}. \emph{Fatigue} plays a role here.
 Fatigue can build up when working out across multiple days.
 The value of fatigue is the number of times a user worked out in total during a consecutive number of days where at least one workout per day occurred.
-When the user skips working out for a day fatigue resets to zero.
+A second workout during the same day counts as two workouts in this scenario.
+When the user skips working out for one day fatigue resets to zero.
 The maximum value of fatigue is 7.
-Agents start feeling fatigue after a threshold is reached.
+Agents start feeling fatigued after a threshold is reached.
 This threshold depends on the user.
-For the retiree fatigue starts after value 1, Arnold after 4 and the workaholic after 2.
-Furthermore, the time spent on working our depends on fatigue in the following way:
+For the retiree, fatigue starts after value 2, for the workaholic after 3, and the sporter after 5.
+These values are representative of the scenarios we are considering in this setting \cite{rocheleau2004moderators}.
+The level of fatigue is initialized randomly between 0 and 7 after the start of the simulation.
+Furthermore, the time that will be spent on a workout is influenced by the level of fatigue.
+Let $D_{w, u_{i}}(t)$ be the planned duration of the workout at time point $t$ for user $i$ and let $F_{u_{i}}(t)$ be the level of fatigue for user $i$ at time point t.
+The actual duration $D^\prime_{w, u_{i}}(t)$ for the workout considering the level of fatigue is defined as follows: